CtrlK

 Progressive Disclosure

-The content is well-organized with clear section headers, but it's a monolithic document (~200 lines) that could benefit from splitting the binary overlay pattern and dev shell patterns into separate referenced files.
-The references to external repos (0xBigBoss/atlas-overlay, 0xBigBoss/bun-overlay) are good but inline content is heavy.
+The content is well-organized with clear section headers, but it's a monolithic document (~200 lines) with no references to external files.
+The binary overlay pattern and dev shell patterns could be split into separate reference files, with SKILL.md serving as a concise overview pointing to them.

 2 / 3